catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   service, you will need to raise a :ref:`support ticket<admin-support>` to request access for your project.

-In this section, we cover how to use openstack tools to create a loadbalancer which will handle TLS termination for your webservers.
+In this section, we cover how to use openstack tools to create a load balancer which will handle TLS termination for your webservers.

 ***************